-If you follow these steps and find that system restore is already enabled, that means that this wasn’t your problem, and you should proceed to the next fix.
+If you follow these steps and find that System Restore is already enabled, this isn’t your problem, and you should proceed to the next fix.

 Adjust the Maximum Disk Space Usage setting

-To ensure that the disk space is the problem, you could adjust the maximum allowed disk storage for system restore and check whether it starts performing optimally.
+To ensure the disk space is the problem, you could adjust the maximum allowed disk storage for System Restore and check whether it starts optimally.

 Take the following steps to increase the maximum disk space usage for restore points:

 - Open Run by pressing the Windows key + R.